dora-team/dora.dev/hugo/content/devops-capabilities/cultural/how-to-empower-software-delivery-teams/index.md

 Continuous improvement is an ideal metric for a C-suite leader's OKR.
 During times of rapid market change, mergers and acquisitions, and shifting focus, the ability of an organization to deliver change remains an objective measure.

 The DORA Core Model shows that investment in specific capabilities is required to sustain continuous improvement.
-While the software delivery managers will assess the impact on software delivery performance, the c-suite should be able to see the impact on organizational performance—namely, the attainment of commercial and non-commercial goals.
+While the software delivery managers will assess the impact on software delivery performance, the C-suite should be able to see the impact on organizational performance—namely, the attainment of commercial and non-commercial goals.

 ### How top performers win
 An organization with a healthy culture and teams of highly satisfied individuals will outperform competitors.
 Software delivery teams will find that detailed measurements help them generate high-quality improvement ideas.
 However, measurement brings risk: The same metrics that are vital to high performance and good outcomes can directly damage the cultural conditions necessary for success.